 An NTP server must be accessible for time synchronization.
 Either an internal NTP (specified by the DHCP option 42) or permission to access external NTP servers.

-To use Airtame PoE Adapter, you will need to have PoE enabled switch or injector
+When using an Airtame PoE Adapter, you will need to have a PoE-enabled switch or injector.

 Required ports access